A Convexity Result in the Spectral Geometry of Conformally Equivalent Metrics on Surfaces: Isospectral Families of Metrics on Surfaces

-Since the corresponding perturbation series for the eigenfunctions and eigenvalues are known to converge (see \cite{bando1983generic}), one can use Equations \eqref{FirstOrderLambda} and \eqref{SecondOrderLambda} to obtain the following formulas for the first two eigenvalue corrections:
+Since the corresponding perturbation series for the eigenfunctions and eigenvalues are known to converge (see \cite{bando1983generic}), one can use Equations \eqref{FirstOrderLambda} and \eqref{SecondOrderLambda}, together with the special choice of eigenbasis described in Section \ref{BabyExample}, to obtain the following formulas for the first two eigenvalue corrections:

 Notice that for a perturbation such that $f^{(2)}=0$ the above takes the desired form for our inductive argument to hold for all eigenspaces except for the one with eigenvalue zero.
 Indeed, for all $i,j \geq 1$, the inductive argument of Section \ref{BabyExample} yields $\langle \psi_{i}^{(0)}, f^{(1)} \psi_{j}^{(0)} \rangle=0$.
 Only the case of either $i$ or $j$ being zero remains.
 Notice that, since the zero eigenspace is that of constant functions, $\langle \psi_{i}^{(0)}, f^{(1)} \psi_{j}^{(0)} \rangle=0 ~\forall i,j \geq 1$ implies that $f^{(1)}\psi_{n}^{(0)}$ is constant for all $n \geq 1$.
 Pick $n$ such that $\psi_{n}^{(0)}$ vanishes at some $p \in \mathcal{M}$.
 Such eigenfunctions exist since eigenfunctions are smooth and functions must change sign in order to be orthogonal to the constant eigenfunction corresponding to $\lambda_{0}^{(0)}=0$.
 Then, $f^{(1)}(p)\psi_{n}^{(0)} (p) =0$, which implies that $f^{(1)}\psi_{n}^{(0)}=0$, since it is constant.
 Yet, $\psi_{n}^{(0)} \neq 0$ , thus $f^{(1)}=0$, as desired.